Chouseishin Gransazer: Sazer Tragos

-armour is shaped after a goat.
+armour is shaped after a horned goat.
 Sazer Tragos' main weapon is the Spiral Horn, a drill arm.
-Its finishing attack is called "Penetrate Thunder", which is a thunder-like drill attack that requires him to jump at a height and dive immediately to attack the enemy.
+Its finishing attack is called "Penetrate Thunder", which is a thunder-like drill attack that requires him to jump on the air and dive immediately to attack the enemy.

 Sazer Visuel

 The last member of Earth Tribe to be awakened, Ran Saotome (早乙女 蘭, Saotome Ran), born September 22, 1983, is a quirky and college student who met the Sazers when her childhood friend was accused of a crime which Gou and his policeman partner, Nanami were investigating.
 She was abducted by Karin and the Wind Tribe to be their ally, but she eventually fled.
-To protect Gou (Sazer-Tragos) from a trigger-happy criminal named Ryuji Naito, she transformed into Sazer-Visuel for the first time.
+To protect Gou from a trigger-happy criminal named Ryuji Naito, she transformed into Sazer-Visuel for the first time.

-With her Knuckle Riser, Ran transforms into Sazer Visuel (セイザーヴィジュエル, Seizā Visjueru), the ground warrior under the sign of Virgo; her orange armour is shaped after a leopard.
+With her Knuckle Riser, Ran transforms into Sazer Visuel (セイザーヴィジュエル, Seizā Visjueru), the ground warrior under the sign of Virgo; her orange armour is shaped after a female leopard.
 Sazer Visuel's main weapons are the Lady Claws, a pair of long and sharp claws.
 Its finishing attack is called "Night Scratch".